 Kylie Minogue – “Golden”

-Kylie’s first proper studio album for four years.
+This is Kylie’s first proper studio album for four years and her first long player since “Kylie Christmas” (2015).
 It’s been a long time coming but worth the wait.
-What’s it like?
+So what is it like?

 Track by track this is what to expect: